What Is Elmiron?

 - Muted, Less Vivid Colors

 The images (right) show disease severity from least (left side of picture) to most severe (right side of picture).
-These photos show pigmented deposits in the fovea (a small depression in the retina where visual acuity is highest).
-The deposits create visual impairment.
+All photos show pigmented deposits around the fovea where visual acuity is the highest, causing visual impairment.

 Janssen Knew About The Risk

 The manufacturer of Elmiron, Janssen Pharmaceuticals, Inc., knew about the dangerous side effects of the drug for more than 20 years.
 However, the company failed to warn patients about the risks associated with taking Elmiron.
 Patients paid Janssen billions of dollars for Elmiron and unknowingly risked developing permanent eye damage.

 What Does It Cost To Find Out If I Have A Case?

 Nothing.
 If you or a loved one used Elmiron and developed any of the symptoms described above, or if you have been diagnosed with retinal or pigmentary maculopathy, central vision loss, or any other macular or retinal disease, call us toll free at (877) 704-7674 for a free case evaluation.
 If you took Elmiron and have experienced any of the symptoms described above, or any other issues with your vision, you should immediately report these symptoms to your doctor.
 Early detection may prevent permanent vision loss.
 Do not discontinue the use of any prescription medication without consulting your physician.